backstage/backstage/docs/auth/oidc.md

 environment variables, the way you obtain all these except `scope` and `prompt` is to check the App Registration you created:

-- clientId: Grab from the Overview page.
+- `clientId`: Grab from the Overview page.
-- clientSecret: Can only be seen when creating the secret, if you lose it you'll need a new secret.
+- `clientSecret`: Can only be seen when creating the secret, if you lose it you'll need a new secret.
-- metadataUrl: In Overview > Endpoints tab, grab OpenID Connect metadata document url.
+- `metadataUrl`: In Overview > Endpoints tab, grab OpenID Connect metadata document URL.
-- authorizationUrl and tokenUrl: Open the metadataUrl in browser, that json will hold these 2 urls somewhere in there.
+- `authorizationUrl` and `tokenUrl`: Open the `metadataUrl` in a browser, that json will hold these 2 urls somewhere in there.
-- tokenSignedResponseAlg: Don't define it, use the default unless you know what it does.
+- `tokenSignedResponseAlg`: Don't define it, use the default unless you know what it does.
-- scope: Only used if we didn't specify `defaultScopes` in the provider's factory, basically the same thing.
+- `scope`: Only used if we didn't specify `defaultScopes` in the provider's factory, basically the same thing.
-- prompt: Recommended to use `auto` so the browser will request login to the IDP if the user has no active session.
+- `prompt`: Recommended to use `auto` so the browser will request login to the IDP if the user has no active session.

 Note that for the time being, any change in this yaml file requires a restart of the app.